 As a specialist in acute medicine, Dr Paul Darragh sees daily the devastating effects of heavy and binge drinking on patients and their families.

 A member of the UK British Medical Association (BMA) Board of Science and former Chairman of the Northern Ireland Council of the BMA, he is a long-term campaigner against cheap alcohol, supporting calls for tax increases and the introduction of a minimum unit price (MUP).
-Send his story to your local MP.

 “Alcohol harms society, the health service and the individual.
 As doctors – whether as emergency department doctors, acute physicians, gastroenterologists, surgeons or psychiatrists – we see daily the damage it does to minds, bodies and lives.

 “In my job as an associate specialist in Acute General Medicine at Antrim Hospital, I see the irreparable damage alcohol causes to health.
 I see the damage it does to families and relationships, its role in domestic abuse, how it can lead to violence, and play a role in road traffic accidents.